apostrophecms/docs/docs/reference/modules/db.md

 The following methods belong to this module and may be useful in project-level code.
 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/db/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

+Because this module has an alias, you can call these from another module from the alias path.
+For example, `self.apos.db.connectToMongo()`.

 ### `connectToMongo()`

 Open the database connection.
 Always uses `mongo.MongoClient` with its sensible defaults.
 Build a URI if necessary, so we can call it in a consistent way.
 One default we override: if the connection is lost, we keep attempting to reconnect forever.
 This is sensible behavior for a persistent process that requires MongoDB in order to operate.